poseidonos/poseidonos-gui/src/mtool/README.md

-# MTool
+# POS Management Stack - Client (called MTool)
-M-Tool is a Management tool for Posiedon.
-It gives the ability to configure available Poseidon boxes, aggregate events and represent a big picture of operations.
-In the event of a failure, MTool has the capabilities to alert users about the problem, and allow them to take necessary actions.
+MTool acts as client in the POS Management Stack.
+It provides UI to configure available Poseidon boxes, aggregate events and represent a big picture of operations.

 MTool exposes REST APIs with JWT authentication for secured communication with Poseidon Management UI or any third party UI applications.